 25 tables / 6 servers ≈ 4.2 tables per server

-But what about other restaurant positions?
+What about other restaurant positions?
 How many staff members do you need?
 Let’s continue on to how many cooks should be in a restaurant each shift.

 Now that you know how many servers and cooks you need per shift, it’s time to fill those open shifts.
 If you are looking for qualified cooks, servers, hosts, and other restaurant positions, look no further than Qwick.